lino-framework/book/docs/specs/ledger.rst

     A :term:`ledger voucher` sent to each employee every month, detailing the amount of the salary or wage and resulting tax and other legal transactions.

-  bank statement

-    A :term:`ledger voucher` received from the bank, showing all transactions on a given account during a given date range.

   cash book

     A :term:`journal` of all transactions in a given cash box.